When I first came to Bangkok in 2009 I didn’t even think about a different place to stay than Khaosan Road.

-It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) will ever know or care about.
+It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) ever knowing or caring about it.

 Every time I have been traveling in Thailand I stayed in Khaosan because of all these reasons.
-And like most other travelers I never really knew how much else Bangkok has to offer than Khaosan, Wat Arun and the Grand Palace.
+And like most other travelers I never really knew how much else Bangkok has to offer other than Khaosan, Wat Arun and the Grand Palace.
 However during the past year that I have been living in Bangkok I found myself going there less and less.
 While I had a night out there at least once a week during my first months by now I’d say just once or twice a month.

 Maybe it’s because by now I know so many other cool (and less touristic) places in Bangkok, maybe it’s because it’s not accessible with the metro (well, the new Sanam Chai MRT Station is closest, it’s 2km away), maybe because I mostly prefer white skinned Thai girls now (which are rare in Khaosan).
 Probably it’s a combination of everything.
-Anyway it’s still fun going for a night out to Khaosan but at least for me by now I know tons of other places in Bangkok where I can have fun too.
+Anyway it’s still fun going out to Khaosan for a night, but at least for me by now I know tons of other places in Bangkok where I can have fun too.

 Did you know that Khaosan (in Thai ข้าวสาร) literally means milled rice?
 That’s because the area used to be a huge rice market, due to the proximity to the Chao Praya river where it was shipped from the farms of the countryside.